rook/rook/Documentation/ceph-nfs-crd.md

 spec:
   rados:
     # RADOS pool where NFS client recovery data is stored.
-    # In this example the data pool for the "myfs" filesystem is used.
-    # If using the object store example, the data pool would be "my-store.rgw.buckets.data".
     pool: myfs-data0
     # RADOS namespace where NFS client recovery data is stored in the pool.
     namespace: nfs-ns